0xRar/ghostlyrar/index.md

 Hi!
 I am Rar,
-This is an edit of the [researcher](https://github.com/bk2dcradle/researcher) jekyll theme template, that implements more features.
+This is a modified version of the [researcher](https://github.com/bk2dcradle/researcher) jekyll theme template, that implements more features and prefers the edark mode color scheme.

 ## Research Interest